Ender5674/chrome-workshop-unsubscriber/README.md

 5. Visit your list of subscribed workshop items
 6. Click the white square in the upper left corner and enjoy

+# WARNING

+Once started, there is no UI to stop it.
+There is also no confirmation window.
+Use at your own risk.
+This will not unsubscribe items from multiple games.

 # FAQ

 ## Why isn't this on the chrome app store?